sf-wdi-24/rails_bog_app/readme.md

 ```

 Go to `localhost:3000/creatures/1/edit` in the browser to see what it looks like so far.
 Check the `method` and `action` of the form.
 Also look at the `_method` input.
 What is it doing?
 The Rails form helper knows to turn this same code into an edit form because you're on the edit page!

----

-Looking back at how you handled the submission of your new creature form, you see the following pattern:

-* Make the route first
-* Define the controller action
-* Redirect to the show page for the newly created creature

-The only difference for updating is that now you'll need to know the `id` of the creature to be updated.
-You'll follow this plan:

-* Make the route first
-  * Make sure it specifies the `id` of the creature to be *updated*
-* Define the controller action
-  * Get the `id` of the specific creature from `params`
-  * Use the `id` to find the creature in the database
-  * Retrieve the updated creature info sent from edit form params
-  * Update the creature
-* Redirect to the show page for the newly created creature

 #### 4. Define a route to `update` a specific creature